 During the reigns of Nobunaga Oda and Hideyoshi Toyotomi, they came to protect temples and shrines that had been impoverished since the Warring States period.

-On the other hand, both Nobunaga and Hideyoshi thoroughly suppressed temples and shrines that interfered with political affairs.
+On the other hand, both Nobunaga and Hideyoshi thoroughly suppressed temples and shrines, which interfered with political affairs.

-Thus, faith in shrines and temples and the elimination of political interference with them were the hallmarks of samurai politics from this period onward.
+Thus, from this period onward, samurai politics was marked by faith in shrines and temples and the elimination of political interference with them.

-The warlords who ruled the area tremendously revered the shrines built in various places after that.
+The warlords who ruled the area tremendously revered the shrines built in various places afterward.

 And even today, we can see many of the structures donated by warlords.